 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Cardiology Technician tend to value Support, Relationships, and Independence.
+Compared to most people, those working as a Cardiology Technician tend to value Relationships, Support, and Independence.

-Second, Cardiology Technicians very strongly value Relationships.
+Most importantly, Cardiology Technicians very strongly value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.

 Lastly, Cardiology Technicians strongly value Independence.
 Occupations that satisfy this work value allow employees to work on their own and make decisions.